-The FCPA also requires companies that are publicly traded in the United States to maintain internal accounting controls so that their transactions are accurately reflected.
+The FCPA requires companies that are publicly traded in the United States to maintain internal accounting controls so that their transactions are accurately reflected.
+Failure to maintain accurate books and records or to have adequate internal controls can also result in FCPA violations.
 These “books and records” provisions are a separate offense, but were designed to be read with the anti-bribery provisions.

 What Constitutes A Violation?

+A violation of the FCPA may occur when a company or individual offers, promises, or provides anything of value to a foreign official or foreign entity in order to obtain or retain business or gain an improper advantage.
+This can include bribes, kickbacks, or other forms of improper payments.
 The FCPA applies to any individual, including the U.S. parent corporation of a foreign subsidiary if the parent authorized the activity in question.
-For the payment to be corrupt, it must be intended to induce the recipient to misuse his official position to direct business wrongfully.
+For the payment to be corrupt or a bribe, it must be intended to induce the recipient to misuse his official position to direct business wrongfully.
 The payment need not succeed, and a violation may occur by simply offering to make a payment.
-A payment includes money or anything of value.
+A payment or bribe includes money or anything of value.

 A foreign official is broadly defined under the FCPA.
 Although the Department of Justice recommends using its FCPA Opinion Procedure for determining whether a person is an “official,” it is relatively clear that the term includes diplomats, politicians, candidates for office, customs agents, employees of public-private joint enterprises, and may include members or affiliates of royal families.
 Also, it must be noted that the use of an intermediary to make an offer the payment to the official does not cleanse the violation.